sikozonpc/personal-blog/content/posts/message-bus.md

 A good component is a component that nicely fits into the system and is also unaware of the system.

-In my opinion, this is what makes Unity so flexible and accessible.
+In my opinion, this is what makes Unity so flexible and accessible, favoring [Composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 ### Solution